-Pinellas Community Foundation is leading the county’s nonprofit granting efforts in support of organizations helping residents most affected by the coronavirus (COVID-19).
+Pinellas Community Foundation led the county’s nonprofit granting efforts in support of organizations helping residents most affected by the coronavirus (COVID-19).

-The Pinellas CARES Nonprofit Partnership Fund addresses the needs of our most vulnerable residents whose health and well-being have been impacted by the coronavirus pandemic.
-The fund has been provided $29.7 million to augment nonprofit response efforts providing critical care of community residents.
+The Pinellas CARES Nonprofit Partnership Fund addressed the needs of our most vulnerable residents whose health and well-being were impacted by the coronavirus pandemic.
+The fund provided over $18 million to augment nonprofit response efforts providing critical care of community residents.